 After radiation therapy to prevent small cell lung cancer from spreading to the brain, experts at NYU Langone’s Rusk Rehabilitation can provide cognitive rehabilitation.Learn More

 Our doctors are often able to avoid damage to nearby organs, including the heart and esophagus, by using highly targeted radiation therapy.
-Side effects, including fatigue, nausea, and vomiting, can be managed with medication or through Perlmutter Cancer Center’s integrative medicine services.
+Side effects, including fatigue, nausea, and vomiting, can be managed with medication or through Perlmutter Cancer Center’s integrative health services.

 Doctors at NYU Langone’s Rusk Rehabilitation can provide evaluations and prescribe cognitive rehabilitation to address any problems with thinking or information processing, which can occur as a result of radiation to the brain.